p3r7/blog/_posts/2020-01-12-emacs-is-no-editor.md

 To only find yourself at the middle of a battlefield.

 Solutions are enumerated and compared.
-Everywhere you look, everybody seems to argue there is only one truth but fail to end up with a common answer.
+Everywhere you look, everybody seems to argue there is only one truth but not consensus is in sight.

 You feel like you cannot proceed further until the conflict is resolved.